data.table internalsR/spread2.R

 finished, and a pixel was activated, then the spreading will not

 return onto these pixels.
-If 0
+If 0 (or FALSE), then once a

 pixel is activated, it cannot be re-activated, within or between event.